en

 Housing fees

-* For short stay the above rates do not apply to scientific collaborators of the Swiss School (free of charge below 10 days) and to participants to projects of the Swiss School, in particular fieldwork students (free of charge during the project and 1 night before or afterwards).
+* For short stay the above rates do not apply to scientific collaborators of the Swiss School (free of charge below 10 days) and to participants to projects of the Swiss School, in particular fieldwork students (free of charge during the project and 2 nights before or afterwards).

-For any request or to book a room, please contact the School office (info@esag.swiss).
+For any request, to check accommodation availability or to book a room, please contact the School office (info@esag.swiss).

 The School’s excavation house in Eretria